dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 metaphysical!
 I am not going to get into the specifics of *the prophecy*, but there is nothing any person or group can do to stop the things I am talking about.
 You could destroy me and destroy every fragment of my memory and it would not matter!
+The truth is I, as an individual, am irrelevant!
+And yet, I don't think my job here is done.

 In the end, there is one future and it cannot be denied.
 The only question is -- how will we get there?
 Will we be together when we